 Pub-wise, the Orange Tree remains a traditional, and classy, pub.
 Bar snacks include wild boar and sage sausages and duck croquettes.
 Food is served throughout the day, from breakfast, through evening meals.
 Expect to spend £12 for a burger.

 Inside the seating is divided into bar seating, table seating, booths, and a soft seating section.
 There's also a garden room suitable for parties.
 During Rugby matches, two large screens drop down and there's an outdoor BBQ with outdoor TV as well.

 On the downside, you can hear daytime traffic in rooms overlooking Kew Road and although the rooms are well soundproofed, during matches, Rugby fans in the pub can be boisterous.

 If a quiet stay in a country pub close to plenty of attractions is what you're after, the Barrow House, on The Street, in the tiny Kentish village of Egerton might be more your style.

 The white clapboard (or weatherboard to the British) village pub dates from 1576, built from timbers used in sailing ships and cob and straw plaster.
 It was once known as The George.
-The current owners, ex-London chef Dane Allchorne and is wife Sarah, renamed it after a prehistoric barrow that you can hike across the Kent Weald to visit.
-It has been modernized inside but retains much traditional 17th century oak timber framing and slate floors.
+The current owners, ex-London chef Dane Allchorne and his wife Sarah, renamed it after a prehistoric barrow that you can hike across the Kent Weald to visit.
+It has been modernized inside but retains much traditional 17th-century oak timber framing and slate floors.